Gwynbl31dd/project_testsuite/README.md

 ## Usage

-The installation is easy (2-3 commands)
+The installation is easy, 2 commands.

 Simply clone this repository